- Dine on a lunch cooked with bamboo as you lounge near a waterfall in Chiang Rai

 Day 5: Biking, Tea Garden, River Rafting & Thai Cooking Class

 After a healthy picnic lunch by the river, you'll embark on an exciting white-water rafting journey that takes you down a scenic river to a rural Thai village.
 From there, you will return to Lisu Lodge.
-After arriving at the lodge, relax at your leisure and save some energy, because you've got a cooking class to attend later in the evening.
+After arriving at the lodge, relax and save some energy because you've got a cooking class to attend later in the evening.

-Day 6: Lisu Lodge – Transfer to Pai
+Day 6: Thai Sticky Rice Cooking Class, Transfer to Pai

 After breakfast at the lodge, you'll enjoy another culinary adventure.
 This second cooking class begins with a history of rice cultivation in Thailand, which focuses on the different types of rice as well as the tools used to farm them.
 Then, you'll learn how to cook Thai sticky rice—a deceptively tricky task!
 Be sure to visit the lodge's organic vegetable garden, as here you can pick herbs and veggies to use during the cooking class.